saltyorg/docs/docs/apps/lidarr.md

 1. Click the green "check" button to add the path.

-1. All artist added now will have that path set.
+1. All artists added now will have that path set.

 ## API Key